Email FacebookTwitterMenu burgerClose thin

 How Asset Allocations Change by Age

-As people age, their asset allocation strategies need to adapt to their changing financial circumstances and objectives.
+As people approach retirement, their asset allocation by age will change to meet new financial circumstances and objectives.
 For young investors in their 20s and 30s, the primary goal is typically growth.
 With a long investment horizon, they can afford to take on more risk to achieve higher returns.
 Therefore, their asset allocation strategies often heavily favor stocks, which, despite their volatility, offer substantial growth potential over time.
-Typically, these investors might allocate up to 90% – or more – of their portfolio to equities.
+Typically, these investors might allocate up to 90% – or more – of their portfolio to equities

 As investors move into their 40s and 50s, their focus starts to shift towards balancing growth with stability.
 At this stage, while they still have a considerable amount of time before retirement, they might want to reduce exposure to high-risk investments to protect the wealth they’ve accumulated.
 Thus, a typical asset allocation strategy for middle-aged investors might include a mix of 60-70% stocks and 30-40% bonds and cash.
 This balanced approach aims to continue growing the portfolio while minimizing the potential impact of market downturns.